nholthaus/units/docs/reference/type-traits.md

 }
 ```

-The modern equivalent constrains the parameter directly with a [concept](concepts.md), producing a cleaner declaration and a better diagnostic — and, unlike the `static_assert`, it removes the overload from consideration rather than hard-erroring:
+The equivalent constrains the parameter directly with a [concept](concepts.md) and, unlike the `static_assert`, removes the overload from consideration rather than hard-erroring:

 ```cpp
 // prefer a concept where a general one exists (UnitType, DimensionlessUnitType, …):